-If you have trained BJJ for no more than a week – then you’re already becoming aware of some of the most basic positions.
-Chances are that by now you know what full-guard is, what side-control and mount are.
-And chances are that you have already seen the move called the BJJ triangle in action.
-The reason why this is the case is because of the fact that the Jiu-Jitsu triangle choke is one of the most fundamental techniques that you can use in the entire arsenal of BJJ.
-If you wish to learn a bit more about how to execute it and defend it properly, then we suggest that you read the rest of this article to find out.
+BJJ is full of amazing techniques and moves.
+And if you have trained Brazilian Jiu Jitsu for more than a week, you’re probably already becoming aware of at least some of its most basic positions.
+Chances are that by now you may already know what full-guard, side-control, and mount are.
+There’s also a pretty good chance you’ve seen a move called the triangle choke in action.
+It is like that because this jiu jitsu choke is one of the most fundamental techniques that you can use in the entire arsenal of BJJ.
+And if you wish to learn a bit more about how to execute and defend it properly, then keep reading the rest of this article to find out.

 Basics of the triangle choke

-Although Triangle choke from the guard is the most famous variation of this choke, there are many different other Triangle choke variations.
-This include Triangle choke from the mount, Rear triangle choke and others
+Although triangle choke from the guard is the most famous variation of this choke, there are many different other triangle choke variations.
+This includes triangle choke from the mount, rear triangle choke, and others.

-Back Control Is the beats position in Jiu-Jitsu and there are plenty of submissions from this position, rear naked choke being most famous.
-Although, not common it is possible to do triangle choke from this position.
+Back Control is one of the best, if not the best, positions in BJJ and there are plenty of submissions from there, rear-naked choke being most famous.
+Although not common, it is possible to do a triangle choke from this position.
 See how to do this submission in the video below.

 Another effective way in which you can execute this move is from the top-mount position.
 If you can manage to clear your opponent’s arm with one of your legs and to put that leg under your opponent’s head, then you will easily be able to roll to the side and put the triangle lock into place.
-Aside from the full-guard triangle choke, we would say that the triangle from mount is the most successfully applied version of the triangle choke.
+Aside from the full-guard triangle choke, the triangle from mount is probably the most successfully applied version of the triangle choke.